- Video: Immunizing Your Child – HiB (Haemophilus Influenzae Type B) Vaccine

 2. What if my child missed a dose of HiB vaccine?

-Here is the catchup schedule if the first dose was delayed by >1 month
+Here is the catchup schedule if the first dose was delayed by more than 1 month:

 - First dose at age 12 -14 months: a second dose after 8 weeks.
 No further doses are indicated.